Dank-del/imdb-calendar-scraper/README.md

-# IMDB Upcoming Scraper
+# IMDB Calendar Scraper

-> Scrapes upcoming movies based on their regions and exposes a flask REST API
+> Scrapes movie calendar based on their regions and exposes a flask REST API

 ## Made using